jpsaha/typst-site/README.md

 * **Performance** — reduce unnecessary compilation and improve incremental development workflows.
 * **Documentation** — expand documentation as the project architecture and authoring workflow evolve.

-These are intentionally ongoing areas of development rather than fixed requirements.
-The project can evolve incrementally as new content and requirements emerge.
+SEO, sitemap/robots generation, and Open Graph generation are **already implemented** and are therefore not listed as future work.

 ---

 # Repository Summary

-The current repository can be viewed conceptually as five layers:
+The repository can be viewed conceptually as the following pipeline:

 ```text
                  ┌──────────────────────┐